Hottest chili pepper: Competition and certification

 Chili growers compete with one another, often "ruthlessly", to create the world's hottest pepper.
 According to Marc Fennell, creator of podcast It Burns, the competition is "a hugely controversial war – there are scandals, accusations of cheating, death threats."
 According to Maxim, the race has "ignited heated debate" among chiliheads and raised "deep questions about science, ethics, and honor."
-Whilst competition mainly takes place among British, Australian, and American growers the competition in the US is noted for its "negativity and fighting."
+While competition mainly takes place among British, Australian, and American growers the competition in the US is noted for its "negativity and fighting."

 For many chili growers, the "crowning achievement" is being listed in Guinness World Records.
 Guinness named a new hottest pepper in 2023, recognizing the Pepper X with 2.69 million Scoville units.

 Impact

 According to Bosland, the records are "mainly of interest as publicity for purveyors of sauces".
 As of 2013, hot sauce production and sales were among the fastest growing industries in the US, worth an estimated US$1 billion, and producers "sell more sauce with a world-famous chile on the label".
 Being able to claim the record can "make or break a new product".
 The developer of the Naga Viper pepper, which claimed the record for a short period in 2011, earned US$40,000 in one month from sales of seeds and sauces.
 The developer of the Trinidad Moruga scorpion, which claimed the record in 2012, made US$10,000 in two days selling seeds.

 Seed sales are also an important revenue stream for developers.
 As of 2013, super-hot seeds were unavailable from commercial seed suppliers, so those wishing to grow the peppers could obtain them only from the developers or small specialty suppliers.
 According to Dave DeWitt, in 2013 "a typical Scorpion pepper pod at a farmers’ market [would] go for one dollar", speculating that "behind marijuana, they have the potential to become the second- or third-highest yielding crop per acre monetarily".
 A bottle of hot sauce claimed to have 16 million SHU sold for US$595.
 Chiliheads make YouTube videos showing themselves eating super-hots as a means of providing entertainment or marketing the heat of a particular pepper.

 In Nagaland, India, the annual Hornbill Festival includes a ghost pepper-eating competition.